Saturday, December 23, 2023

 Addison continues, “...I think we should stop saying the word but.”
 She smiles.
 “I really mean it, that’s a great idea.
 I have no issues with him, and I have no conditions to place upon it.
 If he can secure the vote, he can have the job.”

-“I figured you would have someone else in mind, like perhaps someone who would turn out to be a traitor, and then I start to suspect that you’re a traitor too, and by the time I realize that you’re not, you’re kill in a semi-heroic act of self-sacrifice?”
+“I figured you would have someone else in mind, like perhaps someone who would turn out to be a traitor, and then I start to suspect that you’re a traitor too, and by the time I realize that you’re not, you’re killed in a semi-heroic act of self-sacrifice?”

 “You’ve been watching too many Earthan movies.”